 Noel Robinson is an accomplished architect with 45 years of experience, working extensively throughout Australasia, the Middle East, South East Asia, Japan, Korea, USA and Europe.

 Noel has led a distinguished career in private practice and is the recipient of numerous architectural awards.
 He has pioneered alliances with other highly regarded architectural practices and has previously developed new offices offshore in the Middle East and China.

 Over the years, Noel has continued to build a reputation for delivering innovation and excellence.

 While continuing to guide and produce design works of exceptional quality, Noel is directing his expertise toward fostering and encouraging a focus on sustainable design to contribute to the future of his practice, and the world-wide professions of architecture, planning and design.

-Noel has recently been appointed Chairman of Brisbane City Council's Independent Design Advisory Panel, and is also a member on the following design advisory boards:
+Noel was appointed Chairman of Brisbane City Council's Independent Design Advisory Panel in 2010, and is also a member on the following design advisory boards: